 Resettlement Clinic - A weekly clinic for prisoners who are near to release, which offers assistance with resettlement issues.

-Drug Strategy - The department offers various drug focused workshops, harm minimisation, advice and information, and additional one-to-one work.
-Peer supporters are based on every residential unit, offering information to prisoners and referring clients to the team.
+Substance Misuse - The department offers various drug focused workshops, harm minimisation, advice and information, and additional one-to-one work.
+Peer supporters are able to offer information to prisoners and referring clients to the team.
 Prisoners are offered maintenance or detoxification programme dependant on need, on a dedicated stabilization unit managed by a specialist clinical team in conjunction with prison staff.
-The Drug Recovery Wing opened in June 2011 offers a drug free environment, dedicated support networks and unit based group work to encourage abstinence for those wishing to address their drug issues.
 It also runs The Bridge Programme which is intensive six week abstinence 12 step based programme, incorporating elements of Motivational Enhancement Therapy and Safety Seeking.
 The department also offers the Stepping stones programme.
-Throughcare/Aftercare is provided through links with community agencies and the Drug Intervention Programme.
+Throughcare/ Aftercare is provided through links with community agencies and the Drug Intervention Programme.